DevExpress-Examples/blazor-create-popup-dynamically/README.md

     </Router>
     ```

 1. Create a `.cs` file that implements content generation, and show and close operations.
-Refer to the following file for the full implementation: [DxModalPopup.cs](/CS/DynamicPopup/Components/DxModalPopup.cs).
+Refer to the following file for the the full implementation: [DxModalPopup.cs](/CS/DynamicPopup/Components/DxModalPopup.cs).

 1. Create a Razor file ([ComponentWithCloseButton.razor](/CS/DynamicPopup/Components/ComponentWithCloseButton.razor)) that accepts parameters and uses the model to render content: